datsciafrica/presentations/README.md

 You can find the full list at [Directory](directory/README.md)

-**NOTE** Should you note any error or point of correction with these materials, please feel free to file an issue or bebtter yet make a pull request with the necessary changes.
+**NOTE** Should you note any error or point of correction with these materials, please feel free to file an issue or better yet make a pull request with the necessary changes.